Marc-Edison-Vergeire/My_Portfolio/SOC Home Lab Projects/Virtual-SOC-Lab/README.md

 <h2>Organizational Value</h2>
 <p>For an enterprise or security organization, this project demonstrates a foundational mastery of cost-effective security engineering, proactive visibility optimization, and infrastructure scalability.
 By utilizing open-source frameworks like the Wazuh SIEM alongside targeted Microsoft Sysinternals tooling, this deployment models how businesses can successfully architect high-fidelity detection pipelines without relying on prohibitively expensive commercial licenses.</p>
 <p>Furthermore, the deliberate design choices implemented in this lab—such as reducing endpoint event noise while explicitly preparing a structured pipeline to ingest complex telemetry like Active Directory authentication vectors—directly translate to real-world corporate environments.</p>
-<p>An organization benefits from a professional who understands not just how to look at an analyst dashboard, but how to deploy lightweight, resource-optimized endpoint configurations that minimize operational overhead while maximizing defensive visibility across the enterprise footprint.</p>
+<p>An organization benefits from a professional who understands not just how to look at an analyst dashboard, but how to deploy lightIight, resource-optimized endpoint configurations that minimize operational overhead while maximizing defensive visibility across the enterprise footprint.</p>

 <br>
 <h2>Value to an Aspiring SOC Analyst & Enthusiast</h2>
-<p>As an aspiring security professional and enthusiast, constructing this lab environment bridges the gap between theoretical knowledge and practical, enterprise-grade engineering.
+<p>As an aspiring security professional and enthusiast, constructing this lab environment bridges the gap betIen theoretical knowledge and practical, enterprise-grade engineering.
 It transforms abstract concepts learned from textbooks into a tangible, multi-node playground where I am in absolute control of the security stack.</p>
 <p>By executing the full installation, managing virtual network configurations, and binding endpoint agents to a centralized SIEM manager, I have cultivated the precise technical confidence required to navigate real-world corporate infrastructures.</p>
 <p>his project completely shifts my perspective from a passive observer to an active infrastructure designer, establishing a rock-solid operational foundation.
 It ensures that as I move forward into live adversarial testing and incident verification, I am approaching threat hunting with an intimate, firsthand understanding of the underlying pipelines that generate the alerts.</p>